Counselling in 6054

 Bassendean, WA 6054

 Catherine is a Clinical Psychologist and Board-Approved Supervisor.
 She has a compassionate and non-judgmental approach and works in a collaborative way to build trust and safety.
 She believes that developing a strong therapeutic relationship is central to a positive and helpful therapy experience.
-Catherine has experience in working with adolescents and adults in the areas of depression, anxiety, anger management, self-esteem, confidence building, unprocessed trauma and abuse, grief and loss, relationship difficulties, and addictions (substances, alcohol, and gambling).
+Catherine has experience in working with adults in the areas of depression, anxiety, anger management, self-esteem, confidence building, unprocessed trauma and abuse, grief and loss, relationship difficulties, and addictions (substances, alcohol, and gambling).

 Catherine is a Clinical Psychologist and Board-Approved Supervisor.
 She has a compassionate and non-judgmental approach and works in a collaborative way to build trust and safety.
 She believes that developing a strong therapeutic relationship is central to a positive and helpful therapy experience.
-Catherine has experience in working with adolescents and adults in the areas of depression, anxiety, anger management, self-esteem, confidence building, unprocessed trauma and abuse, grief and loss, relationship difficulties, and addictions (substances, alcohol, and gambling).
+Catherine has experience in working with adults in the areas of depression, anxiety, anger management, self-esteem, confidence building, unprocessed trauma and abuse, grief and loss, relationship difficulties, and addictions (substances, alcohol, and gambling).

 (08) 6206 8533 View (08) 6206 8533

-Photo of Asra Walford, MC, ACA-L2, Counsellor
+Photo of Asra Walford, Counsellor, MC, ACA-L2

 Asra Walford